uberfastman/yfpy/README.md

 IndexError: list index out of range
 ```

-Typically when the above error (or a similar error) occurs, it simply means that one of the Yahoo Fantasy Sports API calls failed and so no data was retrieved.
+Typically, when the above error (or a similar error) occurs, it simply means that one of the Yahoo Fantasy Sports API calls failed and so no data was retrieved.
 This can be fixed by simply re-running data query.